A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Analysis

 The flux density in general for the two cases of annihilation and decay processes is given by: which depends on the particle physics through the velocity-weighted cross section $\langle\sigma v\rangle$ for annihilation, or the decay constant $\lambda$ in the case of decay.
 Here $\eta$ is the line width with $\sigma_\text{vir}$ the halo viral velocity, $\rho(\mathbf{r})$ the halo density along the line of sight, and $\Delta \theta$ the frequency-dependent FWHM beamwidth of the telescope.

 For simplicity, these formulae are written for the special case of a two-photon final state, i.e. $\chi \chi \rightarrow \gamma\gamma$ and $\chi \rightarrow \gamma\gamma$, for which the resulting limits will be seen to be much weaker than allowed by stellar evolution but are readily convertible to limits for final states with a massive particle $\phi\gamma$.
-For the development and demonstration of this analysis, we selected a limited range of the BL L-band data, 1710-1850 MHz, as it was relatively free of RFI or molecular lines; two narrow RFI peaks were identified and excised from the spectrograms.
-This was done by filtering for peaks that appeared consistently in most spectrograms and were no wider than three channels, as the signals we are searching for are hundreds of channels wide in the spectrograms before co-averaging.
-After the normalization of the data, a cut was made on the standard deviation to minimize statistical noise and residual structure, yielding approximately 4400 spectra.

 The resulting limits are derived by a standard matched-filtering technique.
-A template of the asymmetry for a dark matter signal is created at each frequency $\nu$ in the spectrum, $\textbf{T}(\nu)$, specific to the particle physics input $\langle\sigma v\rangle$ or $\lambda$, target samples $\theta_{F/B}$, Galactic parameters $(V_{S},\sigma_\text{vir})$, and halo model.
+A template of the asymmetry for a dark matter signal is created at each frequency $\nu$ in the spectrum, $\textbf{T}(\nu)$, specific to the particle physics input $\langle\sigma v\rangle$ or $\lambda$, target samples $\theta_{F/B}$, galactic parameters $(V_{S},\sigma_\text{vir})$, and halo model.
 This involves calculating the contribution of the expected signal for each target (Eqs. \ref{eqn:Annilhationpower},\ref{eqn:Decaypower}), transforming the input Gaussian line into the actual shape as it appears in the normalized spectrum, applying the coordinate-dependent Doppler shift (Eq. \ref{eqn:dopplershift}), and finally summing and forming the asymmetry (Eqs. \ref{eqn:aysequations2}, \ref{eqn:aysequations1}).
 At each frequency $\nu$ the template is integrated over the asymmetry spectrum:

 resulting in the Doppler correlation spectrum $R_D(\nu)$.